How to Prepare for a Car Accident Before It Happens

 Insurer apps

-Most major insurance companies now offer dedicated mobile apps that include a built-in accident guide.
-These typically walk the user through each step: capturing photos of damage, entering the other driver's information, and filing a first notice of loss directly from the scene.
-Drivers should download their specific insurer's app before an accident, not after.
+Most major insurance companies have mobile apps with built-in accident guides.
+They walk you through photographing damage, entering driver information, and filing a first notice of loss right from the scene.
+Download yours before you need it.

 General accident documentation apps